tmpfs/linkdown/lib/linkdown.md

 * `body`: Time in milliseconds to download the response body.
 * `request`: Time in milliseconds to download the entire response; headers and body.
 * `size`: Size in bytes for the response body.

+## Output

+When the `--ouput` option is given printing is redirected to the specified file and is not written to stdout.
+If the file does not exist it is created otherwise it is truncated; if the file stream cannot be created an error is reported and the program will exit with a non-zero exit code.

 ## Signals